Louisiana Attorneys Help Clients Deal With a Family Member’s Incapacity

 Covington and Metairie law firm skilled at interdiction proceedings

 When a person afflicted with an infirmity is consistently unable to make or communicate reasoned decisions about their property or their personal affairs, a court may appoint someone to take over some or all of those functions.
 This process, known as interdiction, requires complex analysis and proofs that must be handled with the utmost skill and caring.
-At Conroy Law Firm, PLC, we have experience representing families taking the painful but necessary action of divesting a loved one of his or her independence.
+At Michael D. Conroy, PLC, we have experience representing families taking the painful but necessary action of divesting a loved one of his or her independence.
 With offices in Covington and Metairie, we handle interdiction matters throughout Southern Louisiana.

 Deciding between full and limited interdiction

 When deciding an interdiction case, judges favor the least restrictive measures necessary to protect the interests of the family member involved.
 Based on the recommendation of a mental health professional and other evidence, the judge may order a limited or full interdiction.

 A full interdiction is ordered when a court determines that someone is incapable of consistently making decisions about his or her person and property.
 As a result, that person will not be capable of doing anything of legal significance, such as making a contract or will.
 If the determination is made that the incapability relates to decisions about either person or property or some part of either, a limited interdiction may be ordered.

 Deciding whether a lack of capacity is limited in type or degree is difficult and at times is a matter of opinion.
 The court will always use the best interests of the interdicted person as its guiding principle.

 Any person may petition for interdiction in a court where the person to be interdicted lives or may be found.
 The petition must state:

 - The place petitioner proposes defendant will reside